 Subconscious Process: Most of the time, this mirroring isn’t intentional.
 They may not even realize they are projecting their wounds onto you.

-Emotional Triggers: When you inadvertently reflect someone’s unhealed parts, it can trigger strong reactions—anger, criticism, or defensiveness—which can feel confusing or hurtful.
+Emotional Triggers: When you reflect someone’s unhealed parts, it can trigger strong reactions like anger, criticism, defensiveness, or withdrawal.
+These responses often say more about their unresolved wounds than they do about you.

 How Not to Take It Personally